-We have only one product candidate, VP-102, for the treatment of molluscum and common warts, for which we are currently conducting clinical trials.
-If we are unable to successfully develop, receive regulatory approval for and commercialize VP-102 for the treatment of molluscum and/or common warts or any other indications, or successfully develop any other product candidates, or experience significant delays in doing so, our business will be harmed.
+Our lead product candidate, VP-102, is being developed for the treatment of molluscum, external genital warts and common warts for which we are currently conducting clinical trials.
+If we are unable to successfully develop, receive regulatory approval for and commercialize VP-102 for the treatment of molluscum, external genital warts, common warts, or any other indications, or successfully develop any other product candidates, or experience significant delays in doing so, our business will be harmed.

 We currently have no products that are approved for commercial sale.
-We have only one product candidate, VP-102, for which we have conducted clinical trials.
-To date, we have completed one Phase 2 clinical trial and two Phase 3 clinical trials with VP-102 for the treatment of molluscum.
-We also completed one Phase 2 clinical trial in molluscum with our proprietary cantharidin formulation, which we use in VP-102, administered with the wooden stick part of a cotton-tipped swab.
-In addition to developing VP-102 for the treatment of molluscum, we are also developing VP-102 as a treatment for common warts and have an ongoing Phase 2 clinical trial for this indication.
-We also intend to develop VP-102 as a treatment for external genital warts and our second cantharidin-based product candidate, VP-103, for the treatment of plantar warts.
+We have completed two pivotal Phase 3 clinical trials and submitted a New Drug Application, or NDA, for VP-102 for the treatment of molluscum in the U.S. We received a CRL from the FDA in May 2022 related to deficiencies identified at a general reinspection at a facility of our CMO, Sterling, that manufactures VP-102.
+Following the FDA's commentary, we selected a new CMO partner to produce the bulk solution.
+We completed the technology transfer in January 2023.
+We re-submitted the NDA in the first quarter of 2023, however, there can be no assurance that we will receive approval from the FDA.
+Although we announced, in January 2023, the successful transfer of technology to our new CMO partner for production of VP-102 bulk solution, Piramal Pharma Solutions, the FDA may inspect Piramal in conjunction with its review of our NDA and may object to conditions, including through issuance of 483 observations that may trigger another CRL for our NDA.
+In addition to developing VP-102 for the treatment of molluscum, we are also developing VP-102 as a treatment for external genital warts and common warts.
+We also plan to develop VP-315 for the treatment of dermatological oncology indications, including basal cell carcinoma and squamous cell carcinoma.
+In addition, we plan to develop our second cantharidin-based product candidate, VP-103, for the treatment of plantar warts.
 We have not completed the development and regulatory approval process of any product candidates and we may never be able to develop marketable products.
-We have invested substantially all of our efforts and financial resources in the development of our cantharidin formula and VP-102 for the treatment of molluscum and common warts.
-Our ability to generate revenue from our product candidates, which we do not expect will occur for a number of years, if ever, will depend heavily on their successful development, regulatory approval and eventual commercialization of these product candidates.
-The success of VP-102, VP-103 or any other product candidates that we develop or otherwise may acquire will depend on several factors, including:
+We have invested substantially all of our efforts and financial resources in the development of our cantharidin formula and VP-102 for the treatment of molluscum, external genital warts and common warts.
+Our ability to generate revenue from our product candidates, will depend heavily on their successful development, regulatory approval and eventual commercialization of these product candidates.
+The success of VP-102, VP-315 and VP-103 or any other product candidates that we develop or otherwise may acquire will depend on several factors, including: